Evgeni Malkin Game Preview: Penguins vs. Flyers

 Malkin Season Stats Insights

+- In 23 games this season, Malkin has a plus-minus of -2, while averaging 18:44 on the ice per game.

-- Malkin has scored a goal in nine of 22 games this year, netting multiple goals in one of them.
+- Malkin has scored a goal in nine of 23 games this season, netting multiple goals in one of them.

-- Malkin has a point in 13 games this year (out of 22), including multiple points five times.
+- Malkin has a point in 14 games this season (out of 23), including multiple points five times.

-- In eight of 22 games this season, Malkin has had an assist, including one match with at least two.
+- In nine of 23 games this year, Malkin has had an assist, including one match with at least two.

-- The implied probability is 65.4% that Malkin hits the over on his points prop total based on the odds.
+- The implied probability that Malkin hits the over on his points over/under is 62.5%, based on the odds.

 Sign up for Underdog fantasy today.